 No. You do not have to use a registered conformity body.
 However, you may want help to ensure that your products are being put through an appropriate conformity assessment procedure.

 The exact documentation you need to keep for a product will vary based on its type.
-We don’t yet have the detail from the UK Government to know for use but it will likely result in a technical construction file being compiled.
+We don’t yet have the detail from the UK Government to know for sure but it will likely result in a technical construction file being compiled.
 Product specific British standards will specify certain tests, design requirements etc. These should all be evidenced in the technical construction file.

 The CE mark is supported by the issuing of a declaration of conformity.
 Much in the same way, the UKCA is supported by it’s own declaration of conformity.
 The declaration is legal statement by the manufacturer that the product is safe to put in to service or place on the market.
 It will include the name and address of the manufacturer and the type and model of the product.
 More details will follow as the UK government releases more guidance.